Foreign students in Italy

 Some Advice for the Visa Application

-Another thing you need to know is that you don’t already have to know the Italian language, but it’s nice if you want to get a student visa.
 If you do not speak Italian but have begun to study it in a school like Europass, a member of ASILS and Eduitalia, you can prove that you are trying to learn it in an internationally recognized school.

 You can choose one of these methods:

-1. Applying for a short visa to come to Italy, and perfect your speaking skills with one of our Italian language courses
+1. Applying for a short visa to come to Italy, and perfect your speaking skills with one of our Italian language courses.

 2. Writing an appeal letter

-If your application is refused by the Italian Embassy of your country or the Consulate, you have 60 days to appeal to the TARAdministrative Tribunal of Rome.
+If your application is refused by the Italian Embassy of your country or the Consulate, you have 60 days to appeal to the TAR – Administrative Tribunal of Rome.

 Italian visa